By Louise Misiewicz

 There is one caveat.
 There is a minimum fee of 1% SDLT to be applied when using averaging on the entire amount.

-Example: The freehold of a new block of 20 flats is purchased for £2.5 million.
+Example: The freehold of a new block of 10 flats is purchased for £3.5 million.
 The transaction is a relevant transaction for the purposes of the relief as it involves the acquisition of more than one dwelling.
-The chargeable consideration divided by the number of dwellings is £125,000.
-This is equivalent to 0% SDLT threshold but the minimum rate of tax under the relief is 1%.
+The chargeable consideration divided by the number of dwellings is £350,000.
+The SDLT total charge is £18,000 (£10,500 SDLT surcharge plus £7,500 normal SDLT band charge).
+The fact that you have 10 properties would mean a total charge of £180,000.

 Averaging relief will not be allowed if: